Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 The export functionality will be guided by three core principles:

 1.  **Dynamic Category Generation:** The COCO `categories` list will not be hardcoded.
-It will be dynamically generated based on the unique `class_label` values assigned to the layers being exported.
+It will be dynamically generated based on the unique tag values found in each layer's `class_labels` array.
 This is essential for training multi-class models.
 2.  **Flexible Filtering:** Users must be able to filter what they export based on the annotation workflow status.
 The primary filters will be the `status` of an **image** (e.g., `approved`) and the `status` of its **layers** (e.g., `edited`, `approved`).
 3.  **Correct COCO Schema Mapping:** Each exported `Mask_Layer` row from the database will map directly to a single entry in the COCO `annotations` array, ensuring a clean 1-to-1 correspondence.